data-provider/website/docs/guides-migrating-from-v2-to-v3.md

 #### `reReadDependenciesMaxTime` option

-The `reReadDependenciesMaxTime` option in v2 was renamed to `readAgainMaxTime` in v3 for better comprehesion.
+The `reReadDependenciesMaxTime` option in v2 was renamed to `readAgainMaxTime` in v3 for better comprehension.

 #### v2 example